ElementsProject/lightning/doc/lightning-withdraw.7.md

 - 301: There are not enough funds in the internal wallet (including fees) to create the transaction.
 - 302: The dust limit is not met.
+- 313: The `min-emergency-msat` reserve not be preserved (and we have anchor channels).

 AUTHOR
 ------